-- a mortgage or rental agreement for a property in Thurrock - deeds for a property in Thurrock - a letter from an employer showing a transfer date to the area - · registration with a local GP
+- an exchange of contracts confirmation or rental agreement for a property in Thurrock - deeds for a property in Thurrock a letter from an employer showing a transfer date to the area

 Other children from overseas do not generally have automatic right of entry to the UK.
 An application for a school place will not therefore be accepted until they are resident in the UK.
 Proof of entry to the UK will be required before an application is processed.